 Each IR produced to document a supplemental inspection will contain the NRC’s assessment for each applicable inspection requirement.
 These inspection requirements are independent of whether the performance issues were the result of PIs or inspection findings and the licensee’s causal analysis method.
 The resource estimates provided in each supplemental IP are estimates only.
 Inspection effort may vary considerably due to the complexity of the issue(s) and the thoroughness of the licensee’s own evaluations and proposed corrective actions.

+07.05 Cross-Cutting Issue Follow-up

+Activities taken to follow-up and close cross-cutting issues may be performed in conjunction with a supplemental inspection in the event a supplemental inspection is scheduled within an appropriate timeframe for cross-cutting issue follow-up.
+See IMC 0305, Operating Reactor Assessment Program, for additional guidance.

-07.0 Successful Supplemental Inspection Completion
+07.06 Successful Supplemental Inspection Completion

 Once an Action Matrix input is identified that causes a licensee to be moved out of Action Matrix Column 1, the Licensee Response Column, the applicable supplemental IP requirements and objectives must be satisfied to return the licensee to Column 1 of the action matrix.
 The return of a triggering PI to green is insufficient to return the licensee to Action Matrix Column 1.
 A successfully completed and documented supplemental inspection is necessary.